govuk-one-login/authentication-stubs/orchestration-stub/README.md

 The `Dockerfile` runs a small express server which simulates the API Gateway interface.

-If you are using the local running configuration in `authentication-api` then the configuration should be supplied automatically through its `orchestration-stub.env` file.
+If you are using the local running configuration in `authentication-api` then the configuration should be supplied automatically through `.env.local`.

 If running standalone, you need to provide the environment variable configuration yourself: